Skip to content

 sudo umount /dev/sdb1

-Using clan flash enables the inclusion of ssh public keys.
-It also allows to set language and keymap currently in the installer image.
+Using clan flash enables the inclusion of ssh public keys into the image.
+It also allows to set language and keymap in the installer image.

 --ssh-pubkey $HOME/.ssh/id_ed25519.pub \